tressc/study/README.md

 This is a study resource for interview prep.

 Everything is in JavaScript.
+Questions can be found in the `problems` subdirectory and are categorized by type.
+To test your answers, run `mocha test/<file_name>.js` from the root directory.
+The file name will correspond with the type of problems you are solving.
+For example, if you are solving problems from the `problems/arrays` subdirectory, the test file will be `test/arrays.js`.

+### Archive

 Most folders contain a `basics.js` file, which contains a class definition for data structures such as *binary search trees*, and/or some basic notes about this category of problems.
 The remaining files in that folder contain specific problems.

 One notable exception to this structure is the `bingo` folder, which contains a first pass implementation at an OOP bingo game.